 Try using a combination of these organic weed control methods in your garden - you'll improve the soil, reduce your work load and your garden will be practically weed-free without use of chemicals or poisons.

-Weed torch: My mother has a portable propane weedkilling torch stick that kills weeds on contact by burning them.
+My mother has a portable propane weed-removal torch stick that kills weeds on contact by burning them.
 She uses it to keep weeds out of her driveway and sidewalk.

 This tool would not be suitable for use in mulched beds or near wood fences and other flammable materials, but it works wonders to control weeds on concrete and stone surfaces.
 It's also a good ice melter if you have snow-covered walks in the winter time.

 Lee Hansen is an avid organic gardener who has been planting and harvesting her own produce, flowers, and herbs in self-designed landscapes for more than 50 years.

 How-to articles, tips for newbie or experienced gardeners, garden crafts and projects for every age and gardening ability.